 Many parents rave about these European baby formulas, giving them credit for reduced fussiness and colic, improving eczema improvements, and helping with digestive issues.

 It makes sense, really.
-Better ingredients lead to better products.
+Better ingredients lead to better organic baby formula.

 I guess that’s why my Baloneo recipe never really took off.
 Who would have guessed that a slice of baloney between two Oreo cookies wouldn’t be a winner? #mystery

-Click here to get your baby started on those better baby formula ingredients!
+Click here to get your baby started on those better organic baby formula ingredients!

 - Your Guilt-Free Guide on How to Breastfeed